 - Afro-Colombian trader Fabian who was supported for many years by Member of Parliament David Lammy while he filed and fought his race discrimination case against private-public partnership agent MAM/Quarterbridge was admitted to the intensive care due to contracting coronavirus.
 He was trading at the Latin Village until the day of his admission.

 - It was reported in the press that Harvard University researchers found that workplaces, where stress levels are high, have worse rates of infections.
 We suspect that all the stress that led up to his admission was not helpful.

 9 April 2020

-- BAME traders are considering that the current COVID-19 crisis is being used as a short cut to achieve private-public partnership development agenda.
+- Traders are considering that the current COVID-19 crisis is being used as a shortcut to achieve private-public partnership development agenda.

 - According to the BBC reporting on the UK situation “there is some evidence to suggest that coronavirus is having a disproportionate impact on people from ethnic minority backgrounds.